 Contents of this article:

 Here are some key points about lymphoma.
-More detail and supporting information is in the body of this article.
+More detail is in the body of this article.

-- Lymphoma is cancer that develops in the lymph nodes and lymphatic system.
+- Lymphoma is a cancer of the lymph nodes and lymphatic system.

-- The main symptom is usually enlargement of lymph nodes that does not go away (as it does after infection).
+- The main symptom is usually an enlargement of lymph nodes that does not go away as it normally would after infection.

-- Lymphoma cannot be prevented, but survival rates after treatment are good.
+- There is no way to prevent lymphoma, but survival rates after treatment are good.